THUDM/ScenarioMeta/README.md

 Different configurations for datasets in the paper are stored under the `configs/` directory.
 Launch a experiment with `--config` to specify the configuration file, `--root_directory` to specify the path to the preprocessed data, `--comment` to specify the experiment name which will be used in logging and `--gpu` to speficy the gpu id to use.

 ## Cite
+Please cite our paper if you use the code or datasets in your own work:
 ```
-Please cite our paper if you use the code or datasets in your own work
 @article{du2019scenariometa,
   title={Sequential Scenario-Specific Meta Learner for Online Recommendation},
   author={Du, Zhengxiao and Wang, Xiaowei and Yang, Hongxia and Zhou, Jingren and Tang, Jie},